Manchester’s Jewish community left reeling after deadly attack on holiest day

 Jews make up a small minority of the UK population, with just under 300,000 people living in England and Wales identifying as Jewish during the most recent census in 2021.

-But the community is feeling increasingly targeted, with the number of antisemitic incidents rising over the past decade and reaching new record levels last year, according to Community Security Trust, a charity that monitors incidents and protects British Jews from terrorism and antisemitism.
+But the community is feeling increasingly targeted, with the number of antisemitic incidents rising over the past decade and reaching new record levels last year, according to Community Security Trust (CST), a charity that monitors incidents and protects British Jews from terrorism and antisemitism.

 While the majority of British Jews live in London, Manchester is home to the country’s second largest Jewish community, counting some 30,000 people.
 Most live in the northern suburbs where the attack happened on Thursday.